Meet our research team

 Bereavement Support Worker - Digital Developments

-Laura delivers our Grief, Loss and Bereavement training programme to organisations to help them manage bereavement in the workplace and support staff back to work following a death.
-Her role involves developing and overseeing partnerships with other charities and businesses with a focus on improving access to bereavement support, best practice and suicide prevention.
+The bereavement specialist is also responsible for overseeing partnerships with other charities and businesses with a focus on improving access to bereavement support, best practice and suicide prevention.